Cathy McMorris Rodgers: Donald Trump

 After Donald Trump was elected president in 2016, McMorris Rodgers became the vice-chair of his transition team.
 She was widely considered a top choice for Secretary of the Interior.
 Several papers went so far as to announce she had been chosen.
-Instead, Montana Congressman Ryan Zinke was nominated.
+Instead, Montana congressman Ryan Zinke was nominated.

 McMorris Rodgers supported Trump's 2017 executive order to block entry to the United States to citizens of seven predominantly Muslim nations, calling the order necessary "to protect the American people".

 In December 2020, McMorris Rodgers was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

-In January 2021, McMorris Rodgers announced her intention to object to the certification of the Electoral College results in Congress, citing baseless allegations of fraud.
+In January 2021, McMorris Rodgers announced her intention to object to the certification of the Electoral College results in Congress, citing allegations of fraud.
 She reversed her position after pro-Trump rioters stormed the United States Capitol, and said she would vote to certify Biden's win.

+She was the only member of Washington's congressional delegation to vote against the impeachment of Donald Trump for his actions stoking the January 6, 2021 assault on the Capitol.